hbctraining/variant_analysis/lessons/04_fastqc.md

 sed 's/normal/tumor/g' fastqc_normal.sbatch
 ```

 We can see that all instances of "normal" have been replaced with "tumor".
-Now we would like to redirect this output to a file called `fastqc_tumor.sbatch` rather than standard output, se we need to add redirection to the end of out command:
+Now we would like to redirect this output to a file called `fastqc_tumor.sbatch` rather than standard output, so we need to add redirection to the end of out command:

 ```
 sed 's/normal/tumor/g' fastqc_normal.sbatch >  fastqc_tumor.sbatch